marcoguerini/CONAN/README.md

 # Multitarget-CONAN

+## Human-in-the-Loop for Data Collection: a Multi-Target Counter Narrative Dataset to Fight Online Hate Speech

 ## Dataset description

 The dataset consists of 5003 Hate Speech and Counter Narrative pairs covering the multiple hate targets, including DISABLED, JEWS, LGBT+, MIGRANTS, MUSLIMS, PEOPLE OF COLOR (POC), WOMEN.
 Each HS-CN pair is provided along with its loop information (VERSION), and its target (TARGET).